-Scanned copies of award-winning Engineering Notebook (both electronic and handwritten) examples are posted on the FIRST Tech Challenge Team Management Resources website under Engineering Notebook Resources.
-It is strongly encouraged for Teams to look over these great examples of what the Judges will be looking for when reading through the Engineering Notebooks.
-Please remember, each Engineering Notebook is a reflection of the Team creating it.
-Although these samples are great references, the methodology and format used for these Teams may not fit your Team.
-These are examples that may inspire your Team when starting your Engineering Notebook, but should not be used as the sole template for your Notebook.
+Scanned copies of award-winning engineering notebook (both electronic and handwritten) examples are posted on the FIRST Tech Challenge Team Management Resources website under engineering notebook resources.
+We recommend teams to look over these great examples of what the Judges will be looking for when reading through the engineering notebooks.
+Please remember, each engineering notebook reflects the team creating it.
+Although these samples are great references, the method and format used for these teams may not fit your team.
+These are examples that may inspire your team when starting your engineering notebook, but should not be used as the sole template for your notebook.